-In January and February 2021 many reports about Anne appeared in the media in which journalists repeated what they were told by Longleat without question and didn’t present the calls of our campaign.
-This resulted in very one-sided accounts.
+In January and February 2021 many reports about Anne appeared in the media in which journalists repeated what they were told by Longleat without investigating the claims and failed to present the calls of our campaign.
+This resulted in very lopsided accounts.

 In response to the increased attention on Anne, Longleat posted a new FAQ section about her on their website.
 We address their points below, showing the Longleat response first:

 Q: Why is Anne not with other elephants?

 - Anne has significant mobility issues as a result of her arthritis and a degenerative joint disease in both her rear legs.

 AFE: Anne’s arthritis is not disputed, however this is not an argument for Anne living alone.
 We question why Anne is not provided with a hydrotherapy pool that would relieve her aching limbs and arthritic pains.
 Instead, she has a freezing cold pool that she rarely uses.

 - Risk of injury/aggression and not being able to get away from other elephants due to her age and condition.